buckbaskin/Insight/Restructuring.md

 # Files to reevaluate
-app/
-- Forms (does this need to exist?
-No, Angularize it)
-- Models (move to just models with relevance to Insight)
-- Views (move to just views with relevance to Insight)

 tests/
 - need to add support for nose testing, coverage

+main.js/
+- need to add in useful AngularJS (probably redo entire front end, so new features, later)

 ## other:
-Consider setting up with virtualenv + docker
+Consider setting up with virtualenv + docker - new feature, different branch